fieldtrip/website/workshop/neuroimaging2-2425/sped4.md

 ---
-title: (SPED4) Time-frequency analysis in practice using FieldTrip
+title: SPED4 - Time-frequency analysis in practice using FieldTrip
-tags: [ni2]
+tags: [neuroimaging2-2425]
-redirect_from:
-  - /workshop/ni2_timefrequencyanalysis/
 ---

-# (SPED4) Time-frequency analysis in practice using FieldTrip
+# SPED4 - Time-frequency analysis in practice using FieldTrip

 ## Introduction